 Your rights and safeguards 1: Taxpayer information notice

-This aims to expand the information given in HMRC’s own compliance factsheets – specifically CC/FS2: Compliance checks: information notices.
-It also adds to information given about your rights in Your Charter.
+This page aims to expand the information given in HMRC’s own compliance factsheets – specifically CC/FS2: Compliance checks: information notices.
+It also adds to information given about your rights in the HMRC Charter.

 HMRC’s request must be reasonable

 HMRC can only require you to show them something that they reasonably need in order to check your tax position.
-If they ask you to produce it by a particular time, or at a particular place, that request too must be reasonable.
+However, at the time of writing the draft Finance Bill 2021 includes provisions which will allow HMRC to ask you for information for the purpose of collecting a tax debt.
+If they ask you to produce information by a particular time, or at a particular place, that request too must be reasonable.

 To produce a copy

 You may produce a copy of any document that HMRC ask you for, unless the notice specifies that you must produce the original, or HMRC make a written request for the original.

 The law does not permit HMRC to ask you for: